carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

-The term reducible results from the ability to collapse the CFG into a single node by successively replacing one of three base structures with a single node: A sequential execution of basic blocks, a conditional branching (or switch) with re-joining, and a basic block looping on itself.
+The term reducible results from the ability to collapse the CFG into a single node by successively replacing one of three base structures with a single node: A sequential execution of basic blocks, acyclic conditional branches (or switches), and a basic block looping on itself.
 `Wikipedia <https://en.wikipedia.org/wiki/Control-flow_graph#Reducibility>`_
 has a more formal definition, which basically says that every cycle has a dominating header.